-Windows 10 caches fonts to load them faster.
-If the font is not displayed properly, the cache may be corrupted.
+Windows 10 caches fonts to load them faster, and if the font isn’t displayed correctly, the cache may be corrupted.

-You will need to clear the font cache in this case, and keep in mind that after the cache is cleared, Windows 10 rebuilds it after you restart.
+In this case, you will need to clear the font cache and keep in mind that after the cache is cleared, Windows 10 rebuilds it after you restart.

 Let’s look at the steps.